ClickHouse/ClickHouse/docs/en/query_language/functions/ext_dict_functions.md

 ## dictIsIn

-Checks the ancestor of a key through the whole hierarchical chain in the hierarchical dictionary.
+Checks the ancestor of a key through the whole hierarchical chain in the dictionary.

 ```
 dictIsIn('dict_name', child_id_expr, ancestor_id_expr)